 Statistics Supporting Classical Education

 Classical schools are growing in popularity across our country and the world.
-There are currently 260 classical schools registered with the Association of Classical & Christian Schools in the United States.
-These schools seek to inspire children toward a life-long pursuit of learning which is anchored in pursuing the Creator.
-Incoming national Common Core standards only exacerbate this problem by focusing exclusively on the “efficiency” of learning, without any stated goal of education beyond “career and college readiness.”
-We owe it to our children and communities to champion a higher calling and better vision than mere technical preparedness.
+There are currently 230 classical schools registered with the Association of Classical Christian Schools in the United States.
+These schools seek to inspire children toward a life-long pursuit of learning which is anchored in pursuing the Creator, as opposed to schools using the National Common Core standards focusing exclusively on the “efficiency” of learning, without any stated goal of education beyond “career and college readiness.”
+As an educational establishment for children and communities, classical schools champion a higher calling and better vision than mere technical preparedness.

 Standardized Test Scores from